 Many Australian businesses trying to close the AP controls gap end up running Dext for data capture and ApprovalMax for approval workflows.
 This combination addresses a real problem.
 It also creates new ones.

-The two products connect via integration.
+Where the stack creates friction: the two products connect via integration.
 Supplier history, coding patterns, and exception logic established in Dext do not automatically inform ApprovalMax’s decision-making.
 Context is rebuilt at the join between tools rather than flowing through a single system.
+The cost is also additive - two separate subscriptions for two tools that together approximate what a single platform should do.

 Dext is not designed for financial controls.
 It is designed for data extraction.
 ApprovalMax is not designed for extraction.
 It is designed for approval workflow.
 Neither is designed to provide the full pre-ledger control layer: extraction, anomaly flagging, vendor validation, line-item coding, DoA enforcement, and ledger publication as a single workflow.